zachary-foster/alignreads/README.md

 ## Running alignreads

-Alignreads has an intimidating amount of arguments because it gives access to the arguments of its constiuent programs.
+Alignreads has an intimidating amount of arguments because it gives access to the arguments of its constituent programs.
 However, most of these arguments are rarely used.
 Running alignreads without arguments will print a help menu with all the options and their default values.